gdryke/kusto-cli/README.md

 TODO:
 - Probably lots of better stuff i can do with all the fun query parameters
+- A real deployment process so it's in bin
+- Adding to brew or something?
 - Try to get smaller output
 - More tests
 - Test multi-line query